FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Actor**: Participant
 * **Description**: This use case exists so that the participant can participate in voice chats of the topics of interest.
-* **Preconditions and Postconditions**: In order to participate in voice chats, the participant must first login into the application, join a meeting, select 3 of the 5 topics he is interested in and wait till the end of the conference.
+* **Preconditions and Postconditions**: In order to participate in voice chats, the participant must first login into the application, join a meeting, select 3 of the 5 topics he is interested in and wait till the end of the conference or exit it.

 * **Normal Flow**: